-- It is less than the minimum 4.0 ha. - No bobolinks or eastern meadowlark were observed during the breeding bird visits. - Subject lands consist of recently cleared lands with a disturbed topsoil layer and that is now revegetated with species such as reed canary grass, common sow thistle, common ragweed, lady's thumb and white clover. - The 'larger' 2.8 ha area is actually made up of three smaller parcels [0.6 ha (which includes the future area for Towers 3 and 4), 0.2 ha (narrow band 20-50 m wide situated between the parking garage of Tower 2 and Highway 174) and 2.0 ha (west of Towers 5a and 5b)] - The entire meadow habitat is bordered by Highway 174
+- It is less than the minimum 4.0 ha. - No bobolinks or eastern meadowlark were observed during the breeding bird visits.

+- Subject lands consist of recently cleared lands with a disturbed topsoil layer and that is now revegetated with species such as reed canary grass, common sow thistle, common ragweed, lady's thumb and white clover. - The 'larger' 2.8 ha area is actually made up of three smaller parcels [0.6 ha (which includes the future area for Towers 3 and 4), 0.2 ha (narrow band 20-50 m wide situated between the parking garage of Tower 2 and Highway 174) and 2.0 ha (west of Towers 5a and 5b)] - The entire meadow habitat is bordered by Highway 174

-Again it is noted that in 2013, MNRF indicated that they had no concerns about any SAR for this project and with the construction of Tower 2, there is now less potential habitat then present in 2013.
+Again it is noted that in 2014, MNRF indicated that they had no concerns about any SAR for this project and with the construction of Tower 2, there is now less potential habitat then present in 2014.
+There has also been no changes to the regulation or habitat (other than decrease in size) since the April 24, 2014 email from MNRF as such, their comments in 2014 are still valid (Appendix B).